Print

 We all know a great burger starts with great beef.
 But even high-fat ground beef can dry out if overcooked or overworked.

 That’s where a panade comes in.
 It’s an old-school technique where you mix bread and liquid (usually milk) into a paste, then fold it into the meat.
 The result?
-A tender, juicy patty that stays moist—yes, even if someone at the table asks for it well done.
+A tender, juicy patty that stays moist, and yes, even if someone at the table asks for it well done.

 Where to Buy the Best Ground Beef